-In Jordan, the discharging of reclaimed wastewater from domestic wastewater treatment plants is an important component of water budget.
-About (94) Million Cubic Meters (MCM) in the year 2003, 101 MCM in the year 2004 and 107 MCM in the year 2005 were treated and discharged into various watercourses or used directly or indirectly for irrigation and other intended uses and it is expected to increase up to 262 MCM in the year 2020 (Uleimat, 2006).
+In Jordan, reclaimed wastewater treated at domestic wastewater treatment plants is an important component of the national water budget.
+About (94) Million Cubic Meters (MCM) in the year 2003, 101 MCM in the year 2004 and 107 MCM in the year 2005 were treated and discharged into various water bodies or used directly or indirectly for irrigation and other uses.
+Reuse of treated effluent is expected to increase up to 262 MCM in the year 2020.
+(Uleimat, 2006).

 Sewage sludge / bio-solids represents an increasing challenge all over the world.
-In Jordan, huge amounts of bio-solids are generated annually and unfeasibly transferred to dumping sites.
-In other words, none of the bio-solids is being reused or recycled.
+In Jordan, huge amounts of bio-solids are generated annually and discharged of into dumping sites.
+In other words, none of the bio-solids is being reused.
 Bio-solids contain organic matter and nutrients that are essential to crops.
 Potentially, bio-solids can be used as fertilizer to enhance soil fertility and crop production.
 In this respect, the reuse of bio-solids in agriculture can be both economically and environmentally accepted (Amin and Sherif, 2001).

-The current project is a continuing activity to a previously funded project by the International Arid Lands Consortium IALC / University of Arizona UoA that was executed by the Environmental Research Center ERC of the Royal Scientific Society RSS of Jordan over a period of two successive seasons.
+The current project is a continuing activity to a previously funded project by the International Arid Lands Consortium (IALC) at the University of Arizona (UoA).
+The activity was executed by the Environmental Research Center (ERC) of the Royal Scientific Society (RSS) of Jordan over a period of two successive seasons.
 The previously funded project aimed at assessing the feasibility of utilizing generated dewatered bio-solids for improving soil fertility and crop production in Jordan.
-This project investigates the feasibility of the combined reuse of reclaimed wastewater and bio-solids for improving soil fertility and crop production, in addition to studying the fate of pathogens when Type I bio-solids is rewetted with treated effluent.
+This project investigates attempts at evaluating the feasibility of the combined reuse of reclaimed wastewater and bio-solids for improving soil fertility and crop production in addition to studying the fate of pathogens when Type I bio-solids is rewetted with treated effluent.